Snow Removal - Frequently Asked Questions

 In November 2008, Council adopted a Snow and Ice Control policy which outlines the level of snow removal service the City will provide during snow and ice events.
 The document details all aspects of snow control including street priorities, plowing, salting, sanding, de-icing and sidewalk clearing.

-While salt acts as a deicer around the freezing point, it is not effective below -6 degrees celcius.
-Liquid magnesium chloride only works until -12 degrees celcius.
-Spreading either of these chemicals below their active tempatures only results in accumulating more ice on the road surface.
+While salt acts as a deicer around the freezing point, it is not effective below -6 degrees Celsius.
+Liquid magnesium chloride only works until -12 degrees Celsius.
+Spreading either of these chemicals below their active temperatures only results in accumulating more ice on the road surface.

 Because of the high cost of sanding and the damage it can inflict on vehicles, sanding is restricted to areas where it is needed most such as stop signs, curves, hills and school zones.
 However, during icy periods, sand is used on all sections of the road.
 Winter sand also contributes to very poor air quality in the spring.